-Remember, your hypothalamus is the true boss of your body, your pituitary is just middle management).
+Remember, your hypothalamus is the true boss of your body, and your pituitary is just middle management.
 The surge in cortisol tells your body to release stored sugar from your muscles and liver.
-Now you have the fuel for fight or flight.
+Now you have the fuel for either fight or flight.
 But what if the danger is not as real as a tiger chasing you?
 All that sugar floating around in your bloodstream has to go somewhere.
 So your body stores it for much later – in the fat cells around your middle.

 So how do you calm your nervous system?
-By breathing!
+One simple way is by breathing!
 But, you say, “I always breathe.”
-Probably not in a calming way.
-When you are stressed, you breathe more shallowly and rapidly, taking in less oxygen and further stressing your Hypothalamus.
-The trick is to learn de-tress Breathing!
+However, you’re probably not breathing in a calming way.
+When you are stressed, you breathe shallow, quick breaths, taking in less oxygen and further stressing your hypothalamus.

 The trick is to learn how to do de-stress breathing!

 Place your hands on your stomach.
 Now, breathe normally.
 Notice if your hands move much.
 Probably not.
 I want you to consciously take a deep breath, using your abdominal muscles to slowly draw in as much air as possible.
 Notice that your hands have moved out as your stomach expands.
 That’s good.
 Breathing super deep like this gives your hypothalamus more oxygen, calming it down.